diyscif/diyscif/scif-thesis.md

 ## Bug Sweeping

-Thorough bug sweeping using state-of-the-art REI equipment is conducted on all construction milestones and before SCIF commission.
-Additionally, bug sweeps are carried out quarterly throughout the SCIF's operational life and when any indications give rise to the suspicion that SCIF security has been breached.
+Thorough bug sweeping using state-of-the-art REI equipment is conducted on all construction milestones and before SCIF commissioning.
+Additionally, bug sweeps are carried out quarterly throughout the SCIF's operational lifecycle and when any indications give rise to the suspicion that SCIF security has been breached.

 # Conclusion